Diokuz/teremock/README.md

   page: page,

   // Determines which request is for mocking.
-  // By default – mocking is switched off, because there are many resources
-  // (like app.js, style.css, etc) which should not be mocked in 99% of cases
+  // All responses to be mocked by default
   capture: {
     // default: ['*'] (all requests)
     urls: ['my-backend.org/used/by/test']